luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 As an example, we will work on a project to manage and display cooking recipes.
 First, we will develop a backend with a public API to create, read, update and delete the recipes.
 Then, we will use Angular 6 to develop a simple website that can display the cooking recipes.
+You can checkout out this project's [Github repository](https://github.com/luisomoreau/learn-full-stack-javascript-development-for-beginners)

 Here are the steps we will follow: